pydata/xarray/README.md

     conventions.
 Scidata's `DataView` is largely based on the Iris `Cube`.
   - [netCDF4-python][nc4] provides scidata's primary interface for working with netCDF and OpenDAP datasets.
-  - [pandas][pandas] fast and powerful but oriented around working with tabular datasets. pandas has experimental N-dimensional panels, but they don't support aligned math with other objects.
+  - [pandas][pandas] is fast and powerful but oriented around working with tabular datasets. pandas has experimental N-dimensional panels, but they don't support aligned math with other objects.
 We believe the `DataView`/ `Cube` model is better suited to working with scientific datasets.